evgenyneu/evgenii.com/blog/_posts/2019-05-25-stages-of-the-early-universe.md

 tags: science
 ---

 The following image shows four stages of evolution of the early Universe, from 1 second to 350 thousand years since the Big Bang.
 During that period the Universe cooled as it expanded in size.
-This article is based on excellent textbook "An Introduction to Modern Cosmology" by Andrew Liddle.
+This article is based on excellent textbook [An Introduction to Modern Cosmology](https://www.wiley.com/en-au/An+Introduction+to+Modern+Cosmology%2C+3rd+Edition-p-9781118502143) by Andrew Liddle.

 <div class='isFullScreenWide isTextCentered'>
   <img src='/image/blog/2019-05-25-stages-of-the-early-universe/four_stages_of_the_early_universe.png' alt='Stages of the early Universe' class='isMax900PxWide isTextCentered' >